 It has the basic fundamentals for all of the states.
 Other state manuals can be found online as well by searching on Google for YOUR STATE CDL drivers manual.

-- You don’t need to already have your CLP to take our Full Course but you will need it for the other courses before you can drive a CMV.
+- You don’t need to already have your Commercial Learner’s Permit (CLP) to take our Full Course but you will need it for the other courses before you can drive a Commercial Motor Vehicle ( CMV).

 - You can take each test twice before needing to pay again.